Simar-malhotra09/Simar-malhotra09.github.io/about.md

 ## Resume (but how I want every resume to look ^\_^)

-This isn't my traditional resume!!! [here](/resume).
+This isn't my traditional resume!!! [but frankly makes more sense](/resume).
 If you would like to see that, please shoot me a dm on twt or email @malhotrarajsimar09@gmail.com

 ## Creative Page